-Saddle stitching is a bookbinding method in which sheets of paper are stitched together at the spine with wire staples.
-It is often used for small, inexpensive publications such as magazines, newsletters, and comic books.
+Saddle stitching is an economical bookbinding method in which sheets of paper are sewn together along their spine with wire staples, usually for smaller publications like magazines, newsletters, and comic books.

 Bookbinding usually consists of different processes, one of them being saddle stitching, primarily used for pamphlets, brochures, or catalogs.
 Saddle-stitching is what it is called.
 The method involves inserting and bending wire staples through the middle of the pages at the center.